Category Archives: Wine and Unwind

 After that, he went on to work with Ethan Hawke and Paul Dano on Sam Shepard’s limited run of “True West.”
 While there certainly were baked goods and Wine and Unwind’s there, there were no new recipes, hence no blog posts.

 Now, our Backstage Baker is stage managing yet another Broadway show, this time the blockbuster production of “Oklahoma” now playing at the Circle in the Square Theatre.
-It’s nominated for ton of awards, so good luck trying to get tickets anytime soon!
+It’s nominated for a ton of awards, so good luck trying to get tickets anytime soon!

 Since many people in that cast are gluten-free and/or vegan, James has been experimenting.
 Here’s the recipe for his most recent creation: